Here at River Run, working with horses isn't just a job, it is what we love to do. We put in the hours needed

 was a need for a sound “trail riders” approach to training for these gaited

 equine.
-I own and stands at stud a Tennessee Walker/Spotted Saddle Horse
+I own and stand at stud a Tennessee Walker/Spotted Saddle Horse

 Stallion who is producing looks, brains, conformation and natural gait.
 I also